cjdinger/SasTaskLifecycle/README.md

 Each of these phases represents a different life cycle for the task.
 Your implementation of the custom task APIs is usually encapsulated in a single .NET class.
-Think of the task’s life cycle as the sequence of property and method calls that occur within this single .NET class, from the time the class is constructed (using its default .NET constructor) until the time the class is released.
+Think of the task's life cycle as the sequence of property and method calls that occur within this single .NET class, from the time the class is constructed (using its default .NET constructor) until the time the class is released.